FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Dash cams with artificial intelligence (AI) can actually monitor hazards on the road and provide real-time alerts for changing traffic conditions or potential collisions.
 These systems have camera sensors that recognize pedestrians, vehicle lanes, and distances to other vehicles.

 In the event of an accident, the dash cam footage is recorded, stored in the cloud, categorized, and easily searchable.
 The footage leading up to the accident, during the incident, and after everything happened can be used to exonerate a driver from false claims.
-The telematics portion of the dash cam will capture the speed at which the driver was traveling, while the video recording will show exactly what happened.
+And the dash cam’s telematics capabilities will capture the speed at which the driver was traveling, while the video recording will show exactly what happened.

 Video telematics with AI and machine learning also flags important moments, making it easier to coach driving habits and reward good driving.